MoheEdeen/Sunwave/README.md

 # Sunwave

-Sunwave is an application designed to calculate the various aspects needed to install solar panels efficiently.
+Sunwave is an mobile application designed to calculate the various aspects needed to install solar panels efficiently.
 This application provides a user-friendly interface and numerous features to simplify the planning process for solar panel installations.
 It is built using the Python Kivy library.

 ## Features